jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

 3. Compare and contrast the optimal features identified in tasks 1 & 2.

 ## Target
-- Find diseases with significantly seasonal variations based on dates of posting comments.
+- Utilize unsupervised clustering to create a label reflecting disease-associated risk from cancer stage, grade, overall survival in days following diagnosis, and vital status (alive/dead).
-- Train the model to predict sentiment of reviews as "Positive", "Negative", and "Neutral" based on vectorized words from patients’ comments.
+- Clean and QA/QC of clinical, mRNA and mutation data as well as fill in missing data.
-- Explore side effects from patients’ comments.
+- Train the model to predict risk using clinical, mRNA and mutation data

 ## Learning methods for classification
       1. Logistic regression
       2. SVM
       3. Random forest
       4. Gradient boosting
-      5. LSTM
+      5. Neural network